Skip to content

 • Open the project in Visual Studio Code.

 • VS Code will automatically detect the devcontainer configuration.
 Click on Reopen in Container.
-This will start the build of the Docker container and place you inside it.
+If not, open the command palette (Ctrl+Shift+P) and select Remote-Containers: Reopen in Container.

 • Commit changes to your own branch.